creativecommons/cc-legal-tools-app/README.md

     (`DEEDS_UX_RESOURCE_SLUG` in the settings).

 Many custom Django translation domains (gettext translation domains are used).
 They match the Transifex resource slug.
-For details, see:
+For details, see [[Feature] Custom gettext translation domains may overly complicate Django code · Issue
-- #181
+#181][issue181].

 The internationalization and localization file details:
 - `.mo` machine object files